jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

-I ran through an exercise to be familiar with :ref:`ModuleNotFoundError` and Python modules.
+I ran a test for the :ref:`ModuleNotFoundError` and Python modules.
 Would you like to test :ref:`AssertionErrors?<AssertionError>`

 ----